-a.
-Procedures for lay-off and recall of school instructors shall be consistent with Appendix B of the Agreement ("Abolition of Positions") except that school instructor lay-offs shall be affected within four separate categories of instructors rather than in tenure areas: business, trades, nursing, and academic instruction (all other school instructor assignments).
+- a.
+Procedures for lay-off and recall of school instructors shall be consistent with Appendix B of the Agreement ("Abolition of Positions") except that school instructor lay-offs shall be affected within four separate categories of instructors rather than in tenure areas: business, trades, nursing, and academic instruction (all other school instructor assignments). - b.

-b.
 Separate seniority lists and preferred eligibility lists for purposes of lay-off and recall shall be maintained for school instructors.
 For the purposes of this provision, seniority shall be defined as the length of continuous employment as a school instructor and shall be computed from the last date of hire in the bargaining unit.
 In the event a school instructor accepts employment outside the bargaining unit, but remains in the employment of the District, the instructor shall not accrue seniority for such service.
-However, if the member returns to the unit, all seniority within the area possessed prior to leaving the bargaining unit shall be recovered.
+However, if the member returns to the unit, all seniority within the area possessed prior to leaving the bargaining unit shall be recovered. - c.

-c.
 A school instructor recalled for reemployment from a preferred eligible list may "pass" on a position that is offered if the proposed instructional experience does not match the position offered.
 If a school instructor so "passes," that person shall retain the original position on the recall list for subsequent positions which may become available for recalled unit members.
 Instructors will remain on the recall list for seven (7) years.
-If the instructor will be removed from the recall list.
+If the instructor is not placed in a unit position by the end of seven (7) years, the instructor will be removed from the recall list. - d.

-d.
 In the event that positions are abolished, school instructors shall not have rights to displace teachers in regular school programs having less seniority, nor shall teachers have rights to displace school instructors having less seniority.